georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-histogram-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 In this example even though the range specified in the query is up to 500, the histogram will only have 2 buckets starting at 100 and 150.
 All other buckets will be omitted even if documents that should go to this buckets are present in the results.

 ## Order [_order_2]

 By default the returned buckets are sorted by their `key` ascending, though the order behaviour can be controlled using the `order` setting.
-Supports the same `order` functionality as the [`Terms Aggregation`](/reference/data-analysis/aggregations/search-aggregations-bucket-terms-aggregation.md#search-aggregations-bucket-terms-aggregation-order).
+Supports the same `order` functionality as the [`Terms Aggregation`](search-aggregations-bucket-terms-aggregation.md#search-aggregations-bucket-terms-aggregation-order).

 ## Offset [_offset]